 Where there are two separately metered supplies of electricity with different pricing for each.
 This is typical in households with electric hot water or with dedicated electric heating appliances such as slab heating.

 Where there are different prices charged according to the time of day.

 Where the price per unit changes across three separate time bands: peak, shoulder and off peak.

 We determine your meter type from the answers to our ‘energy profile’ questions, and we estimate your average daily consumption with reference to benchmark data provider by the AER.
 Further information on this study is available on the AER website here: www.aer.gov.au/node/29297

 You can also directly specify your daily consumption if you already know it - for example if you have a bill handy.

 Note that because it’s not realistic to estimate time of use consumption, WattPrice does not currently support Peak / Offpeak or ToU/Flexible tariff types.

 Many retailers promote incentives for their energy products.

 Incentives are usually offered as sign-up bonuses.

-We apply cash and cash-equivalent incentives pro-rata over one year.
+When you do choose to include incentives, we apply cash and cash-equivalent incentives pro-rata over one year.